bastian-polewka/criss-cross-algorithm-assignment7/README.md

             max--;
         }
 ```
-The following gif shows how min and max varies :
+The following gif shows how `min` and `max` changes with each step :

-Then we reduce the number of 1-digit multiplication by taking into consideration the number of leading zeroes would have been added to `b` to make it the same length as `a`.
+Then we reduce the number of 1-digit multiplication as follows :

 ```cpp
         if (min < 0) {